nabam/blog/_posts/2017-09-14-ubuntu-on-xps.md

 There was a patch, but XHCI is compiled into a kernel, so there is no way to build a DKMS package and the least thing I wanted was to maintain my own kernel build.
 So I had to apply a workaround and limit NIC speed to 100Mbit/s.
-BTW in August it finally got into a stable kernel and already backported to Ubuntu mainline.
+BTW in August it eventually got into a stable kernel and already backported to Ubuntu mainline.

 Finally I was able to get back to work.